Before the day

 Four of six

-Tool: Advocacy and Inquiry
+Tool: Inquiry and Advocacy

 Watch for

-Margaret Heffernan — dare to disagree.
+Margaret Heffernan: dare to disagree.
 The useful version of disagreement is not argument for its own sake.
 It is a way to test what one person cannot see alone.

 Open on TED ↗